playANDcode/BinarySearch/README.md

 We are not removing values in array that are to be disregarded

-Instead, we assume it by making the program think
+Instead, we assume the removal of values by making the program think

     -  we are reducing the size of the array